 The integrity of FIPG relies on the surface cleanliness of the part prior to sealing.
 The part’s surface must be clean and clear of chemical contaminants to maintain a strong seal and avoid failures.
-In the past, cleanliness in the automotive industry only presented a concern with moving mechanics so grit and dirt were the primary threats.
+In the past, cleanliness in the automotive industry only presented a concern with moving mechanics, so grit and dirt were the primary threats.
 But, when applying FIPG, contaminants can be more than grit and dirt; various assembly liquids—mold releases, detergents, cutting fluids—exist in the manufacturing processes and can derail this imperative bond.

-There exist several cleaning processes such as parts washers and solvent wipes to clean surfaces in the automotive industry, however, without a way to monitor and verify these cleaning processes, the level of surface cleanliness remains unknown.
+There exist several cleaning processes, such as parts washers and solvent wipes, to clean surfaces in the automotive industry; however, without a way to monitor and verify these cleaning processes, the level of surface cleanliness remains unknown.

 An engine block manufacturer and supplier to one of the big three U.S. automotive manufacturers utilized a parts washer to prepare their engine blocks for sealing.
-While the manufacturer had the ability to manipulate variables in parts washers such as duration of wash and solvent type, they did not have a way to determine which variables produced the desired results.
+While the manufacturer had the ability to manipulate variables in parts washers, such as duration of wash and solvent type, they did not have a way to determine which variables produced the desired results.
 The only way to discover the success of the parts washer was by failures in the field.
-This method simply left too much up to chance and the manufacturer knew they needed a change.
+This method simply left too much up to chance, and the manufacturer knew they needed a change.

-The engine block manufacturers required a way to verify each step of their process prior to bonding to avoid failures in the field and to verify bond quality prior to application of FIPG.
+The engine block manufacturers required a way to verify each step of their process prior to bonding to avoid failures in the field and to verify bond quality prior to the application of FIPG.

-Brighton Science's fast, easy, accurate, quantitative surface cleanliness gauge the Surface Analyst dissected each step and variable in the washer process.
+Brighton Science's fast, easy, accurate, quantitative surface cleanliness gauge, the Surface Analyst, dissected each step and variable in the washer process.
 The instrument took contact angle measurements on different engine blocks and after manipulating different variables in the washing process.
 Up to 12 areas across the same part were measured to examine cleanliness uniformity.

 The integrity of FIPG relies on the surface cleanliness of the part prior to sealing.
 The part’s surface must be clean and clear of contaminants to maintain a strong seal and avoid failures.
-In the past, cleanliness in the automotive industry has been vague, undefined and subjective.
+In the past, cleanliness in the automotive industry has been vague, undefined, and subjective.

 The Surface Analyst quantified the abilities of various parts washers and specific variables in each one.
 The manufacturer was able to see, on an objective scale, which washer provided the cleanest and most uniform surface and which settings on the variables worked best.
 With a way to verify and monitor the parts washers, the manufacturer gained the ability to optimize their wash process and gained confidence that their seals would hold.

-To learn how you can control surface for FIPG applications, download the eBook, "The Manufacturer's Roadmap to Eliminating Adhesion Issues in Production."
+To learn how you can control surface for FIPG applications, download the eBook "The Manufacturer's Roadmap to Eliminating Adhesion Issues in Production."